Update on SW6 traffic reduction plan

-- Non-H&F residents will not be able to cut through the east of Wandsworth Bridge Road and use Stephendale Road, Hazlebury Road or Broughton Road in order to bypass queues and rejoin Wandsworth Bridge Road
+- non-H&F residents will not be able to cut through the east of Wandsworth Bridge Road and use Stephendale Road, Hazlebury Road or Broughton Road to bypass queues and rejoin Wandsworth Bridge Road

 The scheme will introduce traffic restrictions for non-residents, using “no access” points.
 This will be enforced using smart camera technology that reads and recognises vehicle number plates.